alexv-anderson/Web-Canvas/README.md

       - `key` the key by which the sprite will be refered to in the world configuration file and the library's API.
       - `frameHeight` _(Optional)_ is the height of the sprite in pixels.
 If no default is given, then the height will be the height of the sheet.
       - `frameWidth` _(Optional)_ is the width of the sprite in pixels.
 If no default is given, then the width will be the width of the sheet.
-      - `numberOfFrames` _(Optional)_ is the number of times which the sprite's frame repeats in the sheet.
-Default value is `1`.
-      - `isHorizontal` _(Optional)_ is a boolean flag indicating if the multiple frames used by the sprite progress horizontally or vertically.
-Default value is `true`.
-      - `fps` _(Optional)_ is the number of frames which should be shown in a single second
       - `sourceX` _(Optional)_ The x-coordinate of the sprite in the image.
 Default value is `0`.
       - `sourceY` _(Optional)_ The y-coordinate of the sprite in the image.
 Default value is `0`.
+      - `frames` _(Optional)_ an object which describes sprites which have multiple frames.
+        - `numberOfFrames`  is the number of times which the sprite's frame repeats in the sheet.
+If no `frame` object is given, then a default value of `1` is used.
+        - `isHorizontal` is a boolean flag indicating if the multiple frames used by the sprite progress horizontally or vertically.
+If no `frame` object is given, then a default value of `true` is used.
+        - `framesPerSecond` is the number of frames which should be shown in a single second.
+If no `frame` object is given, then a default value of `32` is used.
+        - `loop` is a boolean flag indicating if the the zeroth frame should be shown after the last frame creating a looped animation.
+If no `frame` object is given, then a default value of `true` is used.
+        - `autoStart` is a boolean flag indicating of the progression of frames should begin once the world has been set into motion.
+If no `frame` object is given, then a default value of `false` is used.
   - `singles` is a list of images which contain a single sprite
     - `fileName` is the image's file path from the `baseURL`
     - `key` the key by which the sprite will be refered to in the world configuration file and the library's API.
     - `frameHeight` _(Optional)_ is the height of the sprite in pixels.
 Default value is the height of the image.
     - `frameWidth` _(Optional)_ is the width of the sprite in pixels.
 Default value is the width of the image.
+    - `frames` _(Optional)_ an object which describes sprites which have multiple frames.
-    - `numberOfFrames` _(Optional)_ is the number of times which the sprite's frame repeats in the sheet.
-Default value is `1`.
+      - `numberOfFrames`  is the number of times which the sprite's frame repeats in the sheet.
+If no `frame` object is given, then a default value of `1` is used.
-    - `isHorizontal` _(Optional)_ is a boolean flag indicating if the multiple frames used by the sprite progress horizontally or vertically.
-Default value is `true`.
+      - `isHorizontal` is a boolean flag indicating if the multiple frames used by the sprite progress horizontally or vertically.
+If no `frame` object is given, then a default value of `true` is used.
-    - `fps` _(Optional)_ is the number of frames which should be shown in a single second
+      - `framesPerSecond` is the number of frames which should be shown in a single second.
+If no `frame` object is given, then a default value of `32` is used.
+      - `loop` is a boolean flag indicating if the the zeroth frame should be shown after the last frame creating a looped animation.
+If no `frame` object is given, then a default value of `true` is used.
+      - `autoStart` is a boolean flag indicating of the progression of frames should begin once the world has been set into motion.
+If no `frame` object is given, then a default value of `false` is used.
 - `layers` describes the layers in the world.
     - `defaults`  _(Optional)_ sets default values for the per-layer properties
         - `stepHeight` _(Optional)_ the default step height used by all layers